Glossary term

 What does putting into service mean?

-Putting into service is important because some obligations attach when a product begins actual use, not only when it is supplied or sold.
-It helps clarify the difference between market placement and operational deployment.
+Putting into service matters because some obligations attach when a product begins intended use, not only when it is supplied or first made available.
+It helps distinguish market-entry timing from commissioning, installation, configuration, or operational deployment.

 Official definitions by source